aristanetworks/avd/ansible_collections/arista/avd/examples/isis-ldp-ipvpn/README.md

 1. The Ansible host must use eAPI
 2. Network OS which in this case is Arista EOS
 3. The username/password combo
-4. How to escalate privileges to get write access
+4. How to escalate privileges for write access
 5. Use SSL
 6. Do not validate SSL certificates